LetsPlayNow/AI-Project/app/views/static_pages/about_en.md

 This adventure gave me a lot of experience and knowledge.
 And it was a good test.
 It is not easy to keep calm
 when every unknown function turns into a huge list of nuances and causes no fewer bugs and issues.
 And you can only ask Google and StackOverflow for help.
 Also, the creation of this project took a long time with all my perseverance.

+If you have suggestions or you find an error - write about it [here](https://github.com/LetsPlayNow/AI-Project/issues).
 I will fix errors as my time and effort.
 So if I'm late with regular fixes, do not be angry. ☺